sriharivishnu/sriharivishnu/README.md

-🏫 I'm studying at the University of Waterloo (2nd year)
+🏫 I'm studying at the University of Waterloo (3rd year)

-🏛️ Previously @TextNow @Dropbase
+🏛️ Previously @Faire @TextNow @Dropbase

  ⭐  I just finished working on creating a Go + Docker CLI application

- 🚀  I'm currently learning the Go Gin Framework for Server-Side development

- ✈️   My goal for my next project is to work with a low-level language
+ 🚀  I'm currently working on designing and implementing a database from scratch in Rust in a team of three

 <h2 align="center"> Languages & Tools </h1>
 <div align="center">